Definition of Cold Spring

 - Thus the real gain of cold spring has become the reduction of the hot reaction on the connected equipment.

-System without Cold Spring Vs System with Cold Spring:
+A system without Cold Spring Vs System with Cold Spring:

 End Reaction at Design Temperature (as per B31.3):